 I’m sharing the free cut file with you guys today and all the deets on how to thriftily use all this different colored HTV to create a unified pattern.

-Be sure and grab my FREE cut file for Silhouette users.
+Be sure and grab my FREE cut file.
 This design is made up of exactly 100 LEGO bricks, perfect for celebrating the 100th Day of School!

 This is a great scrap-busting project so gather any primary-colored heat transfer vinyl that you have been stashing.

 NOTE: Remember to always flip images horizontally for heat transfer projects!

 The easiest way to keep track of the colors you want to use on the pattern is to print out the design and color in the bricks.
 I had 6 HTV colors on hand to use, but you can use and many or few colors as you like.